 The required operating range for the generators shall be from 88% to 110% of nominal voltage magnitude.
-For excursions outside these limits the protective device shall automatically initiate a disconnect sequence from the utility system as detailed in IEEE Std.1547.
+For excursions outside these limits the protective device shall automatically initiate a disconnect sequence from the utility system as detailed in the most current version of IEEE Std.1547.
 Clearing time is defined as the time the range is initially exceeded until the generator-owner's equipment ceases to energize the PCC and includes detection and intentional time delay.